alexaspinalldev/Terra-Java/README.md

 <img src="static/images/README/Catalogue.png" style="width: 33%"></img>
 <img src="static/images/README/CoffeeDetail.png" style="width: 33%"></img>

         - **Design Rationale:**
           - [Explain key design decisions, such as layout, colour scheme, typography, and how accessibility guidelines (e.g., WCAG) were integrated.]
           - [Highlight any considerations made for users with disabilities, such as screen reader support.]

         - **Reasoning For Any Final Changes:**
           - [Summarise significant changes made to the design during development and the reasons behind them.]
           - [Reflect on how these changes enhance inclusivity and accessibility.]

         ## Key Features
         - **Feature 1:** [Briefly describe the implemented feature.]
         - **Feature 2:** [Briefly describe the implemented feature.]
         - **Inclusivity Notes:**
           - [Mention how the features address the needs of diverse users, including those with SEND.]

 ## Deployment
 - **Platform:** Heroku
 - **High-Level Deployment Steps:**
-  1. [Step 1]
-  2. [Step 2]
-  3. [Step 3]
+  1. Ensure project is set correctly for deployment
+  2. Push code to Github
+  3. Deploy from main in Heroku dashboard
 - **Verification and Validation:**
-  - Steps taken to verify the deployed version matches the development version in functionality.
-  - [Include any additional checks to ensure accessibility of the deployed application.]
+  - All CRUD operations were retested manually in the deployed version.
+Often this was faster for making DB changes than spooling up the local server.

 - **Security Measures:**
   - Use of environment variables for sensitive data.
   - Ensured DEBUG mode is disabled in production.